JezuzLizard/Public-BO2-Mods/GriefFix/readme.md

 InitialMapRestart() replaced with give_team_characters

+3/21/20
-Made the script map agnostic allowing it to be loaded on non-grief maps and
+//Made the script map agnostic allowing it to be loaded on non-grief maps and Map agnostic is too cumbersome to support don't load this mod on anything other than grief mode

+Added dvar support allowing server hosters to change the vars from the config

+Fixed a check involving mapMapChange()